joshuarobinson/logpipeline_confluent_elastic/README.md

 # Log Analytics Pipeline: Pure + Confluent + Elastic

 A helm chart to install a log analytics cluster in kubernetes and start a simple load-generator based on [flog](https://github.com/mingrammer/flog).
+Read more about the motivation for the helm chart in [this blog post](https://joshua-robinson.medium.com/log-analytics-pipelines-as-a-service-59635e2b7681).

 The log analytics pipeline leverages 1) Confluent Tiered Storage and 2) Elastic Searchable Snapshots, both built upon FlashBlade S3 object store.
  * [Flog](https://github.com/mingrammer/flog) is a fake log generator for apache weblog-like output